hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 use_hub_github_action(name = "validate-submission")
 ```

-Note: the hub must be configured as an R project (i.e. contain a *.Rproj file)
+Note: the hub must be configured as an R project (i.e. contain a *.Rproj file), as this is a requirement of the `usethis` function we are using to create these workflows.

-## Available hubverse Github Actions
+## Available hubverse GitHub Actions

 ### [`cache-hubval-deps`](https://github.com/Infectious-Disease-Modeling-Hubs/hubverse-actions/tree/main/cache-hubval-deps)
 This hubverse action downloads the software components that are required for others to work properly (i.e., *dependencies*) in `hubValidations` and stores them on a high-speed storage layer (i.e., *cache*) on the `main` branch.
 This dependency cache is available to all child branches, including on forks, which speeds up most submission validation workflows.